robotsorcerer/Savitzky-Golay/README.md

 	- computes the smoothed values of the signal x, whose tansient on is `x_on` initialized with size F.

 *	**Note**
-	In calculating the transient off, x_off will be the last (F-1) x values, where x's are the data sequence we want to filter.If you are smoothing data offline, then this code will work seamlessly.
-Just load your data in the `main()` function where, for an example, I have used linearly spaced values between 900 and 980 at a frame 5 size for my steady state values and initiated the transient on with frame sized linearly spaced values between 960 and 980.
+	In calculating the transient off, `x_off` will be the last `(F-1)` `x` values, where `x`'s are the data sequence we want to filter.If you are smoothing data offline, then this code will work seamlessly.
+Just load your data in the `main()` function where, for an example, I have used linearly spaced values between `900` and `980` at a frame `5` size for my steady state values.

 	Note, if you are smoothing data in real time, you need to find a way to let your compiler pick the last F-length samples from your data in order to compute your transient off, i.e., x_off.
 You could have the program wait for x_milliseconds after stopping your code before you pick the transient off, for example.